Know Your Strengths, Find Your Dream Job

 We have read the Now, Discover Your Strengths (so you don’t have to!) and selected the top 4 things you should keep in mind:

 Focus on your strengths, not weaknesses.
 In order to have the energy to improve your work performance or become great at what you do, you have to do more of what makes you feel strong.
 Don’t waste your time or energy on something that makes you weak.
-Focus on utilizing your strengths and do more of something you feel passionate about.
+Focus on utilizing your strengths and lumbar supports, do more of something you feel passionate about.

 Strengths vs. disposition.
 Some career guidance and aptitude tests will suggest that you choose a career based on your temperamental makeup.
 Our dispositions, character or personality traits directly influence our actions, however, they are not always the most important thing when it comes to our behavior.
 Its significance varies from situation to situation.
 Strengths, on the other hand, is a much more powerful and less complicated concept.
 It is defined as things we are naturally good at.